softnauts-open-source/visionauts-ios/README.md

 The user, when moving around, receives information about his location based on beacons in his vicinity.
 The content of beacons must be configured in CMS.
 Every beacon must have an assigned information in CMS that will be read to the user by mobile application when he is near beacon.
 The application recognizes a specific beacon based on its uuid, minor and major.

 The application should work with all beacons supporting the iBeacon standard.
-Visionauts uses default SDK for detecting beacons, however you can easily use any other services, i.e. https://kontakt.io/.
+Visionauts uses default Core Location SDK for detecting beacons, however you can easily use any other services, i.e. https://kontakt.io/.

 ![ScreenShot](https://raw.githubusercontent.com/softnauts-open-source/visionauts-ios/master/sc1.png)
 ![ScreenShot](https://raw.githubusercontent.com/softnauts-open-source/visionauts-ios/master/sc2.png)